 Then select the account which appears in the list, and add the proper permission for it.

-Under the Allow section put a check mark on Full control.
+Under the Allow section put a checkmark on Full control.

-When this is done, click OK and restart your Computer.
+When this is done, click OK and restart your computer.

 If you’re getting access denied, Turn Off UAC via your Control Panel and try it again.

-Sometime Malware infections can cause the service to fail.
+Sometimes Malware infections can cause the service to fail.
 So I would recommend that you run a full scan of your anti-malware.
 You may also download a second stand-alone scanner like freeware Malwarebytes, Emsisoft or the new Microsoft Safety Scanner and run a complete system scan in Safe Mode, to get a second opinion.

-If your system fails to find any infection, the last thing left to do is to run a Repair Install on Windows most one or more system files might have corrupted.
+If your system fails to find any infection, the last thing left to do is to run a Repair Install on Windows most of one or more system files might have corrupted.
 Follow this post on how to run a Repair Install on Windows 7 or Reset This PC on Windows 10.